Atika bint Zayd

-Atika bint Zayd al-Adawiyya (عاتكة بنت زيد) was a 7th-century Islamic scholar and poetess.
+Atika bint Zayd al-Adawiyya (عاتكة بنت زيد) was a 7th-century Islamic scholar and poet.
 She was a disciple (ṣaḥābiyyah) of the Islamic prophet Muhammad.
 She was also one of the wives of Umar, the second Caliph.
 Famously, all five of her husbands became shaheed (martyrs).

 Early life

-Atika bint Zayd was the daughter of Umm Kurz Safiya bint al-Hadrami and Zayd ibn Amr, a member of the Adi clan of the Quraysh in Mecca.
+Atika bint Zayd was born c.
+600, the daughter of Umm Kurz Safiya bint al-Hadrami and Zayd ibn Amr, a member of the Adi clan of the Quraysh in Mecca.
 Sa'id ibn Zayd was her brother.
 Their father was murdered in 605.

-Atika was probably still a child when Muhammad declared himself a prophet in 610.
+Atika was probably still a child when Muhammad's prophethood began in 610.
 Sa'id was among the early converts to Islam, and Atika became a Muslim too.

 Personal life

 Atika married five times in her lifetime.

 First marriage

 Her first husband was her cousin, Zayd ibn al-Khattab, who was at least twenty years older than her.
-He was also a Muslim, and it was presumably in his company that Atika joined the general emigration to Medina in 622.
+He was also a Muslim, and it was presumably in his company that Atika joined the general immigration to Medina in 622.

 This marriage apparently ended in divorce, for Atika had already remarried by the time of Zayd's death at the Battle of Yamama in December 632.